Tim Parker (soccer): Professional career

-Vancouver Whitecaps
+Vancouver Whitecaps FC

-On January 15, 2015, Parker was selected 13th overall in the 2015 MLS SuperDraft by the Vancouver Whitecaps.
+On January 15, 2015, Parker was selected 13th overall in the 2015 MLS SuperDraft by Vancouver Whitecaps FC.
 On March 30, he made his professional debut for Vancouver's USL affiliate club Whitecaps FC 2 in a 4–0 defeat to Seattle Sounders FC 2.
 Parker made his debut for the Whitecaps first team, as well as MLS debut, on May 2, coming on as a late substitute in a 0–0 draw with Cascadia Cup rivals Portland Timbers.
 He made his first start for the Whitecaps in their next match, a 3–0 win against the Philadelphia Union.
-On August 5, he scored in his CONCACAF Champions League debut against Cascadia Cup rivals the Seattle Sounders.
-Parker made 4 appearances and scored 1 goal during the CCL group stage as the Whitecaps finished last in their group.
-In Canadian Championship play, Parker started all 4 of Vancouver's matches.
+On August 5, he scored in his CONCACAF Champions League debut against Cascadia Cup rivals Seattle Sounders FC.
+Parker made four appearances and scored one goal during the CCL group stage as the Whitecaps finished last in their group.
+In Canadian Championship play, Parker started all four of Vancouver's matches.
 On August 26, he scored in the second leg of the final against the Montreal Impact, helping Vancouver win their first championship 4–2 on aggregate.
 He made 15 appearances in MLS regular season play, helping the Whitecaps finish 2nd in the Western Conference and qualify for the playoffs.
 Parker was part of a Vancouver defense that allowed 36 goals during the season, tied for the fewest in the league.
 Vancouver's first opponent in the playoffs was Portland, and despite Parker playing every minute of both legs, the Whitecaps would lose 2–0 on aggregate to the eventual MLS Cup champion Timbers.